pebrc/datomic-datadir-issue/README.md

 2. startes a transactor with a custom data-dir configured via property file
 3. creates a new database
 4. installs two string attributes without index
-5. add data (~ 100 facts per attribute are enough)
+5. adds data (~ 100 facts per attribute are enough)
 6. alters the schema for each attribute to have an index
 7. transactor ignores the data-dir setting tries to write to distribution directory which failes (see step 1) and exits.